 Acts 27:13-19 When the south wind blew softly, supposing that they had obtained their desire, putting out to sea, they sailed close by Crete.
 But not long after, a tempestuous wind arose, called a Euroclydon.
 So when the ship was caught, and could not head into the wind, we let her drive.
 [So the wind was now under control.]
 And running under the shelter of an island called Clauda, we secured the skiff with difficulty.
 When they had taken it on board, they used cables to undergird the ship, fearing lest they should run aground on the Syrtis Sands, they struck sail and so were driven.
 And because they were exceedingly tempest-tossed, the next day they lightened the ship.
 On the third day, we threw the ship's tackle overboard with our own hands.

 So Paul warned them, "Don't do it."
 But they did it anyway, because there was probably money involved, and were going to make a lot more money getting it there sooner.
 Paul warned them not to go.
 Probably God had warned him what would happen, just as He later revealed that no lives would be lost when the ship floundered.
-But the sailors do not listen to landlubbers as that was the case for these guys.
+But sailors do not listen to landlubbers as was the case for these guys.
 Certainly not preachers.
 "What does Paul know?" they must have said.
 "We can do it."
 So they started out.

 In the New Testament times travel throughout the Roman Empire at certain seasons of the year was frequently quicker and more efficient by ship.
 And because of that, sea routes became the means for the gospel to travel from place to place, and it spread like wildfire.
 We learned from II Corinthians that Paul had already three times experienced this mishap prior to his more notable instance on the way to Rome.
 What it says there is he already had shipwrecked three times, so he was experienced and he knew what he was talking about when he told them, "Don't do it."
 But remember he was prisoner, so he did not have a say in that way where he could force his issue.

 Paul's description of his shipwreck in Acts 27 took place about two years later, in the autumn of 58 AD.
 The record in II Corinthians was in 55 to 56 AD, in that range, and this is autumn of about 58 AD.
-So the interest that centers around this is latter event, and the light it sheds upon many points of biblical history, geography, and archaeology are significant.
+So the interest that centers around this latter event and the light it sheds upon many points of biblical history, geography, and archaeology are significant.
 Luke's narrative of the shipwreck of the apostle is so full and graphic that we are enabled to trace the causes, the progress, the culmination of the catastrophe in detail.
 And that is really very unusual for a story like this.

 Luke's nice, but artless discriminations show not only his truthfulness, but his ability to carefully observe and accurately record details.
-So this would probably as a result of him being a physician, he was used to recording details.
+This was probably as a result of him being a physician, he was used to recording details.
 So Paul's missionary journeys include numerous sea voyages, and Paul himself is forever linked in our minds with ships because of that reason.
 The story of Paul's journey to Rome in Acts 27 and 28 with its accompanying shipwreck, is one of faith in God's promise of protection.
 And that is what we all need, encouragement of that.
 If God promises it, it is guaranteed, as we heard earlier.

 Now it is a small wonder that Paul turns ship travel to metaphoric uses in his epistles.
 In Ephesians 4:14, Paul writes that unstable and immature believers are tossed back and forth by the waves, and blown here and there by every wind of teaching, while in I Timothy 1:19, he writes that those who reject conscience have shipwrecked their faith.
 So you can see the metaphorical use there of what he actually experienced.
 By contrast, in Hebrew 6:19, Paul, the author of Hebrews, very likely, pictures those who have hope in God as securely riding out the storms of this life like a well-anchored ship.
 So that is another proof, in a sense, that Paul wrote Hebrews because you see similar metaphorical use there.